 Pronunciation of 'ボタン'

-The word 'ボタン' originates from Japanese and can mean 'button' or 'peony flower' depending on the context.
-It is pronounced as 'bo-tan' in Japanese.
+The word 'ボタン' originates from Japanese and is pronounced as 'bo-ta-n' in English.
+It can mean 'button' or refer to the peony flower in Japanese.

 Word Origin